 During the medieval ages, France was home to a vast number of well-established and prospering towns.
-These towns were usually centred on a local castle and became vibrant centres of commerce over time.
-Most of the medieval towns in France are walled, with their original walls and architecture surviving to this day.
+These towns were usually centered on a local castle and became vibrant centers of commerce over time.

-Much of the medieval architecture of the town is extant, with many other layers of subsequent centuries also embellished within it.
-The city typically features cobblestone pathways, exquisite and ornate Renaissance architecture, Alsatian architecture depicting the unique construction of the region as well as many other architectural wonders.
+The city typically features cobblestone pathways, exquisite and ornate Renaissance architecture, and Alsatian architecture depicting the unique construction of the region as well as many other architectural wonders.

 Obernai is another medieval French town situated in the Alsace region.The city is located some distance from Strasbourg and was a prosperous medieval town.
 It gained the status of a Free Imperial City during the medieval ages whereby it became a hub of commerce and trade.